What Is The Best Crew Cab Van To Buy In 2025?

 Payload can be an important factor if you plan on transporting heavy goods or machinery.
 Alternatively, if you plan to use your crew van on family getaways, being able to carry a whole manner of camping equipment, bikes etc. can also be handy.

-Here is each vehicle’s maximum payload:
+Here is each vehicle’s average payload:

-Ford Transit Custom: 889.55 kg
+Ford Transit Custom: 778 – 1,295 kg (1,036.5 kg average)

 Citroen Berlingo: 855 kg